my1396/Econ-Study/_posts/2023-11-20-Distribution.md

 If $Z$ is standard normal and $X=\mu+\sigma Z$, then $X\sim N(\mu, \sigma^2)$.

-To fin the cdf of $X$, we caan write
+To find the cdf of $X$, we can write

 $$
 \begin{aligned}